daisatojp/PyTorch_To_Bare_TensorRT_MNIST/README.md

 # PyTorch_To_Bare_TensorRT_MNIST

-An MNIST example for conversion from PyTorch to bare TensorRT.
+An MNIST example for conversion from PyTorch to a network built by TensorRT C++ API.

 # Run